aaronbloomfield/nws/hws/arp/index.md

 #### Notes and Hints

-- Note that the network interface is differnet on the different containers.
+- Note that the network interface is different on the different containers.
 Because *outer1* is on two networks, the outernet network (192.168.100.1/24) is `eth1`.
 As *outer2* is only on one network, the outernet network (192.168.100.1/24) is `eth0`.
 - To clear the entire ARP cache from a container, you have to run `arp -a`, followed by a number of `arp -d` calls.
 Here is a single command that will clear it out for you, and then display the (empty) ARP cache: `arp -a | sed s/\(//g | sed s/\)//g | awk '{print "arp -d "$2}' | bash;arp -a`

 #### Example output